uswds/uswds-site/_components/print-styles/print-styles.md

 ---

 {:.site-note}
-**Note:** These print styles are mostly guidance for best practices, along with boilerplate print.css code.
-The specific print layout examples are intended to demonstrate ways to implement this in your own print style sheet.
+**Note:** These print styles are mostly guidance for best practices, along with boilerplate `print.css` code.
+The specific print layout examples are intended to demonstrate ways to implement this in your own print stylesheet.

 {:.site-component-section-title}
 ## General guidance